ASD-Blueprint/desktop.gov.au/blueprint/abac/intune-software-updates.md

 menu: abac
 ---

-The following lists the Windows 10 update ring profiles deployed within the Agency tenant.
+The following lists the Windows 10 update ring profiles, and iOS update profiles deployed within the Agency tenant.
 Windows 10 update rings are utilised to maintain a patch level congruent to the standards determined in the Blueprint design documents.

 ## Semi Annual Channel Ring